steltenpower/To-Love-Coding-IDEa/README.md

 >R(stats),Python,JavaScript,Golang?

 Easier to combine/switch.
-And with AI you should be able to use your own not-fully-consistent pseudo-code-of-the-day and have "did you mean"-options in the actual language your aiming at show up.
+And with AI you should be able to use your own not-fully-consistent pseudo-code-of-the-day and have "did you mean"-options in the actual languages your aiming at show up.

+> Did you just say multiple languages?

+As every language has its advantages

+> But how do they work together?

+Communicate over standard interfaces with standardized data formats.
+Share in-memory variables.
+Share function definitions via Wikifunctions.
+Have WASM-based implementations cooperating within notebooks in your web browser

 >debug?

--much less (pain)
+-much less (pain), more pair, taking advantage of multi-cursor, and rich person-to-person interaction beyond videochat.

 >docs/examples?